kadoshms/ionic2-autocomplete/README.md

 The rest is almost the same as below (earlier versiobs), only that you don't need to use the `directives` nor `pipes` properties in your pages/components, and you don't need to import the scss file.

+Just a little thing: I renamed the boldbegin pipe to boldprefix, it just makes more sense to me...

 #### Usage guide for versions earlier than RC.0 ####

 Ionic2-auto-complete has some stylesheets we must include in order to have a nice and tidy component.